ITV Granada: Franchise changes

 In the 1968 franchise round, Granada's contract was changed from weekdays across the northern England region to the whole week in the North West from Winter Hill transmitting station.
 Yorkshire was defined as a separate region and the contract awarded to Yorkshire Television, broadcasting from Emley Moor transmitting station; its transmissions could be received in parts of North Lincolnshire.
 Bernstein was angered by the decision to split "Granadaland", and claimed he would appeal to the United Nations.
 Granada Television was received in what is now Greater Manchester, Lancashire, Merseyside and Cheshire, the south of what is now Cumbria (then Lancashire, and smaller parts of Westmorland and Yorkshire) around Barrow-in-Furness, the High Peak district of Derbyshire (Glossop, Buxton), the Staffordshire Moorlands district of Staffordshire (Biddulph and Leek) and the Isle of Man.
-Parts of North Wales can receive only the Winter Hill transmissions (i.e. Granada) rather than HTV.
+Part of North Wales can receive only the Winter Hill transmissions (i.e. Granada) rather than HTV.

 Granada retained its franchise in the 1980 franchise review, and invested in multimillion-pound dramatic serial productions such as The Jewel in the Crown and Brideshead Revisited.
 By the late 1990s the UK commercial broadcasters were considered too small to compete in the global market, and the ITV franchises began to consolidate with the aim of creating a single company with a larger budget.

 The Broadcasting Act of 1990 instigated the 1991 franchise auction round, in which companies had to bid for the regions.
 Mersey Television, a company producing the Channel 4 soap opera Brookside, bid £35m compared to Granada's £9m but Granada won as Mersey's package did not meet the 'quality threshold' applied by the Independent Television Commission.
 This requirement disadvantaged companies with no previous franchise experience.
 Granada owned popular television series such as Coronation Street, which it threatened to sell to satellite TV if the franchise was lost.
 The government responded by relaxing the regulatory regime, so that ITV contractors could take over other companies, and Granada bought several companies.
 Some at the company considered ITV could survive only as a single merged entity to have sufficient resources to produce big-budget programmes, a concern that increased when BSkyB began to take ITV's viewing share, leading to less advertising revenue, the source of ITV's income.

 David Plowright, who had worked at Granada since 1957, resigned in 1992, citing the arrival of Gerry Robinson, who had tightened departmental budgets with an uncompromising business approach.
 Plowright had been the company's driving force, producing programmes such as World in Action and Coronation Street, and promoting the Granada Studios Tour.
 His departure angered well-known media-industry figures; John Cleese sent Robinson a fax using "vitriolic language" that called him an "upstart caterer" (a reference to his past employment).
 John Birt, Harold Pinter and Alan Bennett all supported Plowright for his quality programming.